Hirushan-N/Social-Media-App/README.md

 ## _Nadeesh Hirushan_

-This is my first MERN full stack application that created for Surge Internship.
+✨This is my first MERN full stack application that created for Surge Internship.

+### node packages that used for this MERN project..

 | node packages | ref |
 | ------ | ------ |